rtfeldman/seamless-immutable/README.md

 will return an array of two elements - the first representing a key, the other a value.
 Then returns an Immutable Object constructed of those keys and values.

+You can also call `.asObject` without passing an iterator, in which case it will proceed assuming the Array is already organized as desired.

 ### asMutable

 ```javascript